kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Frame conditions
 ^^^^^^^^^^^^^^^^
 Kind 2 also has support for code blocks with frame conditions.
-At the beginning of the block (denoted by the ``def`` keyword), initial values are specified for a list of variables.
+At the beginning of the block (denoted by the ``frame`` keyword), the user specifies a list of variables that they wish to define within the frame block.
+All variables defined within the frame block must be present in this list.
+Then, initial values are optionally specified for these variables.
+Variables are defined within the frame block body (denoted by the ``let`` and ``tel`` kewords).
-Within the block, it is possible to leave variables (partially or fully) undefined.
-If a variable is undefined on the first timestep, it will be set to its initial value, defined at the top of the frame block.
+It is possible to leave variables (partially or fully) undefined: If a variable is undefined on the first timestep, it will be set to its defined initial value, if one exists.
 On other timesteps, each undefined variable stutters (it is set equal to its value on the previous timestep).
-The block is closed with the ``fed`` keyword.

 The following example involves three variables ``y1``, ``y2``, and ``y3``.
 Since ``y1`` is left completely undefined within the frame block, it will always be equal to 0 (its initialization